Family Sails

 Join the Family Sail Program

-Family Sails are scheduled 2-3 months in advance but that doesn’t mean you missed your chance.
-There may be more opportunities to sail so make sure you submit your form and get on our list today!
+Family Sails are open for scheduling 2 months in advance, but that doesn’t mean you missed your chance.
+There may be more opportunities to sail so submit a registration form and get on the list today!

-Thirty years ago, Chesapeake Region Accessible Boating began providing the thrill, freedom, and therapeutic value of sailing to people with disabilities, wounded warriors, and children from underserved communities.
-During this time period, CRAB operated from a state park called Sandy Point just north of the Bay Bridge.
-After four years of working with the State of Maryland, Anne Arundel County, and the City of Annapolis, CRAB will have a new home in Annapolis.
-The property was formerly Port Williams Marina on Back Creek.
-In the coming months, the property will be cleared of its buildings in the marina in preparation for the construction of the premier adaptive boating center in the country.
-When construction is completed in 2021, the property will be the new home of the Don Backe Learning Center as well as CRAB offices for the operation of the facility.
-The center will feature a barrier-free, year-round learning environment that will be a warm and welcome place for CRAB guests with any disability.
-CRAB will offer boating instruction, STEM programming, and exercise classes taught by licensed instructors or therapists.
+The ABC opened on April 4, 2023 and hosted a VIP ribbon-cutting with Federal, State, County, City elected and appointed officials with major donors in attendance.
+The ABC grounds, buildings and marina are 100% accessible and sustainable.
+CRAB offers boating instruction, STEM programming, and exercise classes taught by licensed instructors or therapists.
 The modern docks will exceed ADA standards and be fitted with several Hoyer lifts to lift and transfer guests from their wheelchairs into CRAB sailboats or privately owned boats.
 The marina will also have a slip with a boat lift for a new pontoon boat that’ll be able to take guests in their wheelchairs out on the bay to fish, crab, wakeboard, or to earn their Maryland boating certification.
 The marina will have an 80-foot T-head of unobstructed docking space for larger boats that may transit the area and wish to host guests with disabilities.
 The property will feature a serenity park with a pavilion to allow guests and their families or friends to enjoy a picnic lunch while overlooking all of the boats coming and going on Back Creek.
 Outdoor instruction on the lawn will provide an enjoyable backdrop overlooking the CRAB fleet.
 When the Adaptive Boating Center is complete in 2021 it will be the premier facility for people with disabilities, wounded warriors, and children from underserved communities to access and enjoy the Chesapeake Bay.
 We expect many more CRAB guests to share the same feeling as one guest who told us, “Thank you for taking me the farthest I’ve ever been from my wheelchair and the memories of the accident that put me in it.”
 We look forward to seeing you at the ribbon cutting.

 Things to Consider

-• What time of day to you prefer to sail?
+• What time of day do you prefer to sail?

 • Who would you like to sail with you?